Bulk Collect Clause With FETCH INTO Statement

 I have explained every single line of this entire code in detail in the video tutorial on my YouTube channel.
 You can watch this tutorial.

-Since in this code we have used Bulk Collect clause with the fetch statement it means that context switching will not be a problem.
+Since in this code we have used Bulk Collect clause with the fetch into statement it means that context switching will not be a problem.
 As we know bulk collect clause compresses multiple switches into a single one so no further performance bottle neck.

 But does it mean this code is well optimized & needs no further optimization?
 Or for that matter Query performance will never be an issue for us in the future?